 In short: Quality reading over quantity reading.

-The above presumes that the developer has already reached a state where he can read the code of a particular language fluently and effortlessly—if not, he should very obviously prioritize that basic skill.
+The above presumes that the developer has already reached a state where he can read quality code in the language at hand fluently and effortlessly—if not, he should very obviously prioritize that basic skill.
+(With non-quality code, even a very strong reader can have problems.)

-However, code differs from e.g. an entertainment novel in that, once fluency has been reached, further improvements in reading speed will only be of marginal use: In the former case, it so much more important to understand what happens on a deeper level, to think about the code, etc. A similar case can be made when comparing a text-book on math with an entertainment novel; to varying degrees also when comparing other non-fiction or “high literature” with cheaper literature.
+However, code differs from e.g. an entertainment novel in that, once fluency has been reached, further improvements in reading speed will only be of marginal use: It is so much more important to understand what happens and why.
+A similar case can be made when comparing a math textbook with an entertainment novel, “high literature” with “chick lit”, and similar.

 The following is an automatically generated list of other pages linking to this one.
 These may or may not contain further content relevant to this topic.